What is a CV?

 - Use clear sections, for example, "Education" and "Work experience" and keep it neat, tidy and consistent.

 - Use bullet points and write in a punchy business-style.

 - Triple check your CV for spelling and grammar mistakes.

 - Most applications allow a CV to be up to two A4 pages but for banking and financial services keep your CV to one A4 page.
 Edit your content to include only the most relevant details - you can always tell them more at interview.

 - Do the Moodle CV eLearning course created by our careers consultants.
 (When in student mode, the link takes you to a top page, not the CV course)

 - Read our How to Write a CV helpsheet on Moodle

 - Check to see whether there's an upcoming CV workshop.

 - Once you have completed a first draft, get your CV checked by us.
-Book a Quick Query online with an Application Advisor.
+Book an appointment online with an Application Advisor.